 I write fiction and nonfiction and teach creative writing and literature.
-I am an assistant professor in the Department of English at the University of Hawai’i at Manoa.
-(See my official faculty page.)
-Previously, I taught at the College of Wooster in Ohio as a visiting assistant professor.
+I am an assistant professor of English at the College of Wooster in Ohio, where I also run the the online eco-writing literary journal The Dodge.
+Previously, I was an assistant professor in the Department of English at the University of Hawai’i at Mānoa.
+I live in Cleveland, OH, with two dignified old lady cats and a perpetually concerned dog.

 The easiest way to contact me: katharinebeutner at gmail dot com.

 My agent: Elisabeth Weed at The Book Group.